AbhishekPednekar84/whatsapp_python_aws-lambda/README.md

 ## WhatsApp messages with Python and AWS Lambda

 The script uses Python, Twilio and AWS Lambda to send a sample WhatsApp message to designated recipients at a particular time of day.
-The current script sends a "Good Morning, (recipient)!" message at 6 AM IST :clock6: everyday.
+The current script sends a "*Good Morning, (recipient)! :relaxed:*" message at 6 AM IST :clock6: everyday.

 ### Pre-requisites to run this script
 1. Register with Twilio and set up the [Twilio Sandbox for WhatsApp](https://www.twilio.com/console/sms/whatsapp/learn).
 This step will include setting up those users who will be recipients of the message sent by the Python script